 When you think of things that make your hair healthy, what comes to mind first?
 Is it shampoo, hair mask or some other type of cosmetic?
 But what about food!
 Surprising as it may seem, one of the ways to maintain healthy hair is a healthy diet!

-To put it into perspective, think back to the times when you been on a strict diet and then after some time noticed that your hair looks dull and dry.
+To put it into perspective, think back to the times when you were on a strict diet and then after some time noticed that your hair looks dull and dry.
 Believe it or not, anything you eat or abstain from in your daily diet affects your hair health.

 Your diet and its richness in vitamins, minerals and other essential nutrients is one factor that affects your hair health.
 Other factors are hereditary, hormonal, psychological (emotional stress) and medical (surgery or medication).